-Agenda
+Previous Agenda

-If you would like to present a case study or be part of a panel session at our Energy Storage Summit Germany, then please get in touch with the team today.
+If you would like to present a case study or be part of a panel session at our Energy Storage Summit Germany -Stuttgart 2026,

-If you would like to present a case study or be part of a panel session at our Energy Storage Summit Germany, then please get in touch with the team today.
+If you would like to present a case study or be part of a panel session at our Energy Storage Summit Germany -Stuttgart 2026,

 The morning will start with a plenary session with attendees of the Battery Show Europe, Electric & Hybrid Vehicle Technology Expo and Energy Storage Summit.
 Sessions will include detail on the state of the industry, cost of raw materials and the direction of travel for manufacturing and R&D. These plenary sessions will be led by CxO speakers before allowing the audience to break down into four detailed streams of content.
 There will be a short morning break, allowing for networking with attendees and exhibitors.